 You and I are a team.
 That means that you have as big a role in your healing as I do.
-Think of it this way: you want to go to the supermarket but there's been a hurricane and there are tree branches blocking your path.
+Think of it this way: you want to go to the supermarket but there's been a storm and there are tree branches blocking your path.
 What do you do?
 Call the town, they remove the branches, and then you can travel to the supermarket.
 Your heath is no different.
-You have your goal in health, you call your friendly neighborhood acupuncturist, I help remove the obstacles in your path, but you must travel on that path to obtain your goal.
+You have your goal, you call your friendly neighborhood acupuncturist, I help remove the obstacles in your path, but you must travel on that path to obtain your goal.
 Your health is your responsibility, and your healthcare team is here to support you.
+You got this.

 What to expect